Never allow under-age to drive, FRSC pleads with parents

 Irelewuyi also called on motorists to be careful while using the road and to ensure that their vehicles were in good condition.

-“You should ensure that your vehicle are in good condition and avoid speed as children may be busy celebrating Sallah” he said.
+“You should ensure that your vehicle is in good condition and avoid speed as children may be busy celebrating Sallah” he said.